Endre Hules

-Endre Hules (born June 26, 1954) is an actor, director, writer, and acting teacher known for Apollo 13, The Maiden Danced to Death, For All Mankind, and FBI: International.
+Endre Hules (born June 26, 1954) is a Hungarian-American actor, director, writer, and acting teacher known for Apollo 13, The Maiden Danced to Death, For All Mankind, and FBI: International.
 The Maiden Danced to Death was presented at the Smithsonian National Gallery of Art. and entered into its collection and Hules was invited to festival juries and panels.

 Early life

 Hules was born and raised in Hungary, then moved subsequently to Paris, France, New York, Massachusetts and Los Angeles.
 He studied music and acting at the famous Cellar Theatre in Budapest, and started writing plays, composing and directing there at the age of 17.
 He frequently visited Jerzy Grotowski's Laboratory Theatre in Poland and attended Eugenio Barba's International School of Theatrical Anthropology in Germany.
 He earned an MFA from the prestigious University of Theatre and Film Arts in Budapest as a director.
 He was later a Producing Fellow at the American Film Institute in Los Angeles.